 New Work / Current Exhibitions

-Select Works / Patter Hellstrom, Arc Fine Arts curatorial project / Vedder Price
+SELECT WORKS: Patter Hellstrom, Arc Fine Arts curatorial project

-San Francisco headquarters - California / June - September 2014
+Vedder Price San Francisco headquarters - California June - September 2014

 ArtMRKT advertising / see Hellstrom's BOOM used as primary image

-Unique Multiples are one time prints of Hellstrom's work on a metal, face mounted plexi and a metal-like film.
-All methods allow the piece to change with lighting conditions.
-CLASH (right) is seen in the 16" x 20" size printed on metal with a one inch back frame floating the image off the wall.
-This new format can be printed up to 58" x 58".
-Below Hecate's Broom was created for Nuance in a mural-sized diptych to grace their conference room.
+Unique Multiples are one time prints of Hellstrom's work on a metal, face mounted plexi and metal-like film.
+The substrates allow the piece to change with lighting conditions.
+CLASH (left) is printed on metal with a one inch back frame floating the image off the wall.
+This format can be printed up to 58" x 58".
+Above Hecate's Broom was created for Nuance in a mural-sized diptych to grace their conference room.

 Hellstrom + Design